Wh1ter0sEo4/SimpleFacebookPhishingPage/README.md

 If the language you're looking for isn't availble, creating new language is as easy as it gets, you just have to get your hands a little dirty.

-1 - Create a new json file in the langpkg directory.
+1 - Create a new json ("en.js" in this example) file in the langpkg directory.

 2 - Paste the following and change the values to the coresponding language.